aojewola/Package_NormalDistribution/README.md

-This package is created for statistical analysis and for machine learning least square linear rigression model cost function evaluation by Normal (Gussian) distribution.
-It also can be use to calculate the mean and standard
+This package is created for statistical analysis and for machine learning least square linear rigression model cost function calculation by Normal (Gussian) distribution.
+It can also be used to calculate the mean and standard
-deviation of a data set.
+deviation of a given data set.

 It has two classes
 class Distribution: This contains two methods